Kurds in Syria: Immigration from Turkey

 Waves of Kurdish Tribes and their families arrived into Syria originally came from Turkey in the 1920s.
 Kurdish immigration waves to Syria's Jazira province started immediately after WWI.
 After the war, the construction of road networks and the railway extension to Nusaybin have intensified the Kurdish immigration from the Anatolian mountains to Syrian Jazirah.
 After that, massive waves of Kurds fled their homes in the mountains of Turkey after the failed Kurdish rebellions in Kemalist Turkey.
 It is estimated that 25,000 Kurds fled at this time to Syria, under French Mandate authorities, who encouraged their immigration, and granted them Syrian citizenship.
 The French official reports show the existence of at most 45 Kurdish villages in Jazira prior to 1927.
 In 1927, Hadjo Agha, the chief of the powerful Kurdish tribe Havergan, arrived with more than 600 families in Qubour el-Bid (later renamed al-Qahtaniyah).
 The mandatory authorities continued to encourage Kurdish immigration into Syria, and a new significant wave of refugees arrived in 1929.
 The number of Kurds settled in the Jazira province during the 1920s was estimated between 20,000 and 25,000.
 With the continuous intensive immigration the villages numbered between 700 and 800 in 1939.
-Consequently, Kurds became majority in the districts of Tigris (later renamed al-Malikiyah) and Qamishli, while Arabs remained the majority in Hasakah district.
+Consequently, Kurds became majority in the districts of Tigris (later renamed al-Malikiyah and Qamishli, while Arabs remained the majority in Hasakah district.
 Immigration from Turkey was not limited to the Jazira area.
 In the 1930s, Kurdish Alevis who fled the persecution of the Turkish army during the Dersim massacre, settled in Mabeta.

 French Mandate

-Under the French Mandate of Syria, newly-arriving Kurds were granted citizenship by French authorities and enjoyed considerable rights as the French Mandate authority encouraged minority autonomy as part of a divide and rule strategy and recruited heavily from the Kurds and other minority groups, such as Alawite and Druze, for its local armed forces. n 1936, the French forces bombarded Amuda.
+Under the French Mandate of Syria, newly arriving Kurds were granted citizenship by French authorities and enjoyed considerable rights as the French Mandate authority encouraged minority autonomy as part of a divide and rule strategy and recruited heavily from the Kurds and other minority groups, such as Alawite and Druze, for its local armed forces.
+In 1936, the French forces bombarded Amuda.
 On 13 August 1937, in a revenge attack, Kurdish tribes sided with Damascus and about 500 men from the Dakkuri, Milan, and Kiki tribes led by the Kurdish tribal leader Sa'ed Agha al-Dakkuri attacked the then predominantly Christian Amuda and burned the town.
 The town was destroyed and the Christian population, about 300 families, fled to the towns of Qamishli and Hasakah.